Healey Willan: Biography

 In 1920 the Toronto Conservatory (since 1947 the Royal Conservatory of Music) appointed Willan as head of its theory department.
 Later he became vice-principal.
 The conservatory was part of the University of Toronto.
 Students from the conservatory could become eligible to complete the music degree examinations administered by the university.
 From 1937 to 1950, Willan was University of Toronto Professor of Music and Organist and responsible for the music degree examinations.
 2000 people attended an October 15, 1955 concert in St. Paul's to honor his 75th birthday.

-His notable pupils included pianist Howard Brown, tenor Gordon Wry, and composers Cecil Gray, Patricia Blomfield Holt, Walter MacNutt, F. R. C. Clarke, Phyllis Gummer and Kenneth Peacock.
+His notable pupils included pianists Howard Brown and Naomi Yanova, tenor Gordon Wry, and composers Cecil Gray, Patricia Blomfield Holt, Walter MacNutt, F. R. C. Clarke, Phyllis Gummer, Eldon Rathburn, Robert Fleming, and Kenneth Peacock.

 When the Order of Canada was established in 1967, it named Willan a Companion.
 In Britain, it was customary for the Archbishop of Canterbury to occasionally grant very distinguished English cathedral musicians the Lambeth Doctorate, Mus.
 D Cantuar; in 1956 Willan, "the Dean of Canadian composers" became the first non-English church musician to be so honoured; subsequently, many Canadian universities followed suit.
 Willan was one of the first Canadian musicians to appear on a Canadian postage stamp.
 It was not lost on young Canadian musicians that Willan was able to make his livelihood as a composer, and that being a composer was something to which they might realistically aspire.

 Willan, who would describe his provenance "English by birth; Canadian by adoption; Irish by extraction; Scotch by absorption", died on 16 February 1968 in Toronto.
 The park immediately to the east of St. Mary Magdalene church was named in his honour.